 If you’re travelling a long way or across several time zones to Namibia then we would recommend arriving into Windhoek a day or two early to allow your body to adjust and to make sure any flight or luggage delays don’t spoil your trip.

 - +Day 1 - Group meet-up in Windhoek

-Your guide will meet you around midday at your hotel in Windhoek and load your equipment onto what will be your support vehicle for the duration of the trip.
+Your guide will meet you at midday at your hotel in Windhoek and load your equipment onto the vehicle that will be your support vehicle for the duration of the trip.

-Once we’re all assembled we’ll set off out of town and through the Namib desert towards our first accommodation, a wonderful working farmstead, in time for a light lunch.
+Once we’re all assembled we’ll set off out of town and through the Namib desert towards our first accommodation, Oanob Dam farmstead, which is around a 90-minute drive.

-After a siesta and some tea/coffee and cake, we will go on a leisurely, leg-stretching late afternoon game ride.
+After a siesta and some tea/coffee, we will go on a leisurely, leg-stretching late afternoon game ride.
 We will explore the farm in search of oryx, hartebeest, zebra, kudu, springbok and, with luck, we might spot a cheetah or leopard.

 Depending on the vegetation we can cycle cross country on animal tracks, or follow the many jeep tracks.
-The terrain is mainly flat with mountains in the background, acacia trees and some small granite boulders.
+The terrain is mainly flat with mountains in the background, and some slightly technical, rocky sections.
 We will get back just as the sun sets, freshen up, have some drinks and enjoy typical Namibian hospitality.

-We will end the day with a traditional Namibian braai around the fire under the stars.
+We will end the day with a traditional Namibian braai (barbecue) around the fire.

 Cycling time: 2 hours (app.
 18km)

 Accommodation: Lake Oanab Resort, Rehoboth region